ptejada/uFlex/README.md

 It is preferable that a configuration file like the one above is created per project.
 This way you can use the configuration file to provide a pre-configured `User` instance to any PHP script in your project.

-Alternatively you could create your own class which configures and start the the `User` object for you.
-Ex:
+Alternatively you could create your own class which configures and start the `User` object for you.
+Example:

 ```php
 <?php